SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-authorize-attribute-to-secure-actions-or-controllers/rule.md

 guid: 31714273-ddd8-4d9a-8173-4601244dd866
 ---

 ASP.NET MVC provides the [AuthorizeAttribute](https://msdn.microsoft.com/en-us/library/system.web.mvc.authorizeattribute.aspx) which ensures there is a logged in user before it will execute an action.
 You can also provide parameters to restrict actions or controllers to only be accessible to certain roles or users.
-This is a better solution than checking whether a logged-in user exists in code as the authorisation itself doesn’t need to be repeated.
+This is a better solution than checking whether a logged-in user exists in code as the authorization itself doesn’t need to be repeated.

 <!--endintro-->

-::: bad
 ```cs
 public ActionResult Delete(string tagName)
 {